ToyB-Chan/mini-file-format/README.md

 - Keys within (sub-) sections use `key = value` syntax.
 - Key and (sub-) section names may only contain `a-z`, `A-Z`, `0-9`, and `_`.
 - Empty keys (i.e., keys without values) are not allowed.
-- Spaces outside of strings are ignored.
+- Spaces are ignored as long as they don't split up names or values.
 - Empty lines are ignored
 - Comments are denoted by `#` and may only appear on separate lines.
-- Cases are sensitive except where otherwise noted.
+- Cases are sensitive, except where otherwise noted.

 ## Supported Data Types